Funded by Senate Bill 1732

 How has the local community had input regarding the courthouse project?

 During the site selection and acquisition phase local members of the Project Advisory Group (including members of the Calaveras Superior Court, local government representatives and other justice partners) viewed and ranked prospective sites based on standard criteria.
-AOC staff then pursued the acquisition of the top ranked sites.
+Judicial Council staff then pursued the acquisition of the top ranked sites.

 What will happen to the current courthouse when the new courthouse is completed?